Multi-Use Entrepreneurial / Event Space

 Exploring Different Paths to Create New Businesses

-Corporate events and retail popups with outdoor space
+Flexible corporate & community popups with outdoor space

 Distributed Workplace Design